a-burlakov/melinas-fingers/README.md

 ### Don't use too short profile name
 There are can be problems to collect your equipment information from save file if your character in named "F", "a", '.' and so on.

-### I would really appreciate if you'll give this repo a star
+## I would really appreciate if you'll give this repo a star
 I live in Russia, and I want to get a job as Python developer.
 And it's going to be really difficult due some recent events in my country, as nobody need juniors in hard times.
 But a repo with some stars would greatly help me with my first job search.

-Therefore if you gave Melina's Fingers a star on GitHub, you have my gratitude, hugs and polite bow.
+Therefore, if you gave Melina's Fingers a star on GitHub, you have my gratitude, hugs and polite bow.